KyloIO/kylo-docs/installation/KyloTARFileInstallation.rst

 ============

 At this time, an RPM file is the only artifact built into Kylo.
-An RPM installation is meant to be an opioninated way of installing an application, and it reduces the number of steps required to complete the installation.
+An RPM installation is meant to be an opinionated way of installing an application, and it reduces the number of steps required to complete the installation.
 That said, some clients have strict requirements as to where they need to install Kylo, and the user that Kylo must be run under.
 These